skaarkzo-capstone/data-scraper-service/README.md

 # Project Overview

-This project automates the process of collecting sustainability-related data from company websites and SEDAR (via Selenium), then consolidates the results into a JSON file.
-It leverages FastAPI for the API layer, Selenium for SEDAR automation, various scrapers for PDF and website content, and a coordinated service to combine data.
+This project automates the process of collecting sustainability-related data, it retrieves the data from multiple sources, then consolidates the results into a JSON file.
+It leverages FastAPI for the API layer, Selenium, various scrapers for PDF and website content, and a coordinated service to combine data.

 ## Key Features